 Rahul, Priyanka stopped by police from entering Meerut to meet kin of deceased protesters

-Congress leaders Rahul Gandhi and Priyanka Gandhi Vadra were on Tuesday stopped by police from entering Meerut on their way to meet the families of those who died during protests against the Citizenship Amendment Act.
-The two had requested that they, along with another Congress leader, be allowed to meet the families, but were denied entry, Congress sources said in Delhi.
+Congress leaders Rahul Gandhi and Priyanka Gandhi Vadra were on Tuesday stopped by the police from entering Meerut on their way to meet the families of those who died during protests against the Citizenship Amendment Act.
+The two had requested that they, along with another Congress leader Pramod Tiwari, be allowed to meet the families, but were denied entry, Congress sources said in Delhi.

+Tiwari wondered what the police was trying to hide by not not allowing them to meet the families.
+The Congress leader also alleged that the BJP does not want peace and is bound to create trouble and tension between communities in Uttar Pradesh, as well as elsewhere.

+"We were stopped and were told to visit three days later.
+Our intention was peaceful and we did not want to aggravate the situation.
+We expect that the police will fulfil their promise of helping us meet the aggrieved families in Meerut in the next few days," he told reporters.
 At least five protesters died in Meerut alone last week during the protests.
-Later, senior state Congress leaders Imran Masood and Pankaj Malik met the victims' families.
-A Congress spokesperson said that the Gandhis will again try to meet the families on Wednesday.

-Priyanka Gandhi had on Sunday met the families of some of the protesters who died in Bijnor.
-Seventeen people are reported to have died in Uttar Pradesh during protests against the new citizenship law.
 A four-member Trinamool Congress delegation, which was scheduled to meet the grieving families of those killed in Uttar Pradesh during protests over the new citizenship law, was also detained at Lucknow airport on Sunday afternoon.
+Asked about the National Population Register, he said they will only speak after knowing the details of the proposal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)